zignartech/zentangle-wasp/README.md

 position: the players position on the list, where higher is better.
 Ties exist.

-boos: the boost constant of the tag
+boost: the boost constant of the tag

 amount_betted: the total amount betted by the player in the round